yuqinouou/Springboard/Capstone_Project/doc/Capstone_Project_StackOverflow_Proposal.md

 ### Study Questions
 - What is the problem you want to solve?
-	+ The goal is to explain feature importance that describe a "good" question post on StackOverflow.
+	+ The goal is to characterize what kind of question posts are "good" questions on _StackOverflow_.
 - Who is your client and why do they care about this problem?
 In other words, what will your client DO or DECIDE based on your analysis that they wouldn’t have otherwise?
 	+ The client is _StackOverflow_.
 They care about this problem since bad posts can damage the community in multiple ways.
 Given a system to identify bad questions, even they might not directly close the post, they can still providing guidelines for users to improve their post quality through a automated system.